mukesh1011/jenkinscasc/README.md

 # jenkinscasc
-test repository for jenkins configuration as code plugin
+test repository for jenkins configuration as code plugin. new